Detailed course offerings (Time Schedule) are available for

 GRDSCH 525 Interactive Theater as Pedagogy (3)

-Students build skills in social change interactive theater to challenge institutional oppression, advance community dialogue, and promote inclusive educational environments.
+Builds skills in social change interactive theater to challenge institutional oppression, advance community dialogue, and promote inclusive educational environments.
 Emphasizes political education; storytelling; collaborative playwriting; rehearsal of plays and interventions; discussion; and self-reflection.
 Culminates in student-organized, public interactive theater performance and dialogue workshops.
-Previous acting experience not required.
+No previous acting experience required.

 View course details in MyPlan: GRDSCH 525